Clare Azzopardi

-Clare Azzopardi (5 July 1977) is a Maltese author who writes for both adults and younger readers.
+Clare Azzopardi (born 5 July 1977) is a Maltese author who writes for both adults and younger readers.
+She has published many plays and books.
+One of which has recently been turned into a film.

 Life

 Born in St. Julian's, Malta, she eventually went on to study at the University of Malta and then received a master's degree in literacy from the University of Sheffield.
-She is the head of Department of Maltese at G. F. Abela Junior College.

 Works

 Azzopardi’s poetry and short stories, written in Maltese, have appeared in various anthologies.
 Her work has appeared in translation in various literary periodicals, including In Focus, Transcript, Words without Borders, West 47, Lettre International (Hungary) and Kulturas Forms.